BahneGork/notenote.link/_notes/Recipe/Recipe - Cape of the Mountebank.md

 ---
-title:Recipe - Cape of the Mountebank
+title: Recipe - Cape of the Mountebank
 ---
 #magicitemformula #recipe
 ### Cape of the Mountebank